danewhitfield/be-nc-news-project/README.md

 ```
 npm i
 ```
+After, your terminal should look like one of the following:
 ```diff
 + if green - you're good to go!
 - if red - you need to troubleshoot :(